Aadhityan-A/mat_ret/README.md

 We welcome others to develop/fix the functionalities of this python library with these existing databases and/or provide new databases. https://github.com/Aadhityan-A/mat_ret

 *Note:* It's still in the developing phase.
 If you face any issues let us know through github issues.
-Also there are some lines of code not in use are present for future development purpose.
+Also there are some lines of code not in use are for future development purpose.